Bylaws

 1.Council Membership.

 2. Council Meetings.
-The Executive Council shall meet at the time of the annual business meeting of the Association and on other occasions on call of the President after consultation with Council Members, or at the request of a majority of the Council.
+The Executive Council shall meet at the time of the annual business meeting of the Network and on other occasions on call of the President after consultation with Council Members, or at the request of a majority of the Council.
 At least two weeks' notice of the agenda of meetings must be sent to all principal representatives.
-The Executive Director of the Association shall attend meetings of the Council.
+The Executive Director of the Network shall attend meetings of the Council.
 Meetings will be open to all institutional representatives, who may attend without vote.

 ARTICLE V: COMMITTEES

 B. Commission on Peer Review and Accreditation.
 There shall be a Commission on Peer Review and Accreditation, consisting of fourteen members, who shall be appointed to overlapping three-year terms.
-New members shall be nominated by the Vice President and approved by the Executive Council prior to the Fall business meeting of the Commission.
-At least one of the four members appointed each year shall be a member of the Executive Council.
-The Commission shall be responsible for the review of masters programs in public affairs and administration according to the standards developed by the Standards Committee and approved by the membership of the Association, through self-study and peer review.
-At the direction of the Executive Council, the Commission shall also review programs in public affairs and administration at other levels.
+New members shall be nominated by the Vice President in consultation with the Chief Accreditation Officer (to assist with identifying ideal prospective members) prior to the Commission's fall business meeting.
+At all times, there should be at least one member who serves on both COPRA and the Executive Council (that can serve the purpose of providing insight into both group's operations).
+The Commission shall be responsible for the review of master’s programs in public administration, public policy, public affairs, nonprofit and related fields according to the standards developed by the Standards Committee and approved by the membership of the Network, through self-study and peer review.
+At the direction of the Executive Council, the Commission shall also review programs in public administration, public policy, public affairs, nonprofit and related fields at other levels.

 2. Ad Hoc Committees.

 A. Conference Program Committee.
 The President shall annually appoint a Conference Program Committee.
-The committee shall develop a program for the annual conference of the Association for review and approval by the Executive Council.
+The committee shall develop a program for the annual conference of the Network for review and approval by the Executive Council.
 The President shall appoint a chairperson for the conference committee.

 ARTICLE VI: SECTIONS